-Click your county to be connected with a local attorney
+Click your Vermont county to be connected with local immigration lawyers and attorneys

 Immigrating to Vermont

 The U.S. attracts people from everywhere for fun, work, or to be with their loved ones.
 Immigrants have many reasons to come to America.
 Perhaps they want to attend an American university or want to be reunited with a family member.
 When an immigrant wants to travel to Vermont, they should follow the law and apply for a visa or other immigration status.

 Immigration in Vermont

 Vermont is a small state which also has a small immigration population.
 The Migration Policy Institute estimates that 4.1 percent of the state’s population was foreign-born in 2014.